Wise Payroll Setup (Formerly TransferWise)

 Note: If you are a U.S.-based company sending money to recipients in USD, please contact Wise support to unlock that feature.
 See the details here.

-1. Ensure Wise account is set up as a business account.
+1. Ensure the Wise account is set up as a business account.

 2. Enable two-factor authentication for the account.